-On 5th December 2017, the Financial Reporting Council (FRC) published proposals for the latest revisions to the UK Corporate Governance Code (Code).
-The Consultation period ended on 28th February and the FCR received over 250 responses from various parties.
-NEDonBoard sent its response on 27th February on behalf of its members and the community of non-executive directors and board members.
+In December 2017, the Financial Reporting Council (FRC) published proposals for the latest revisions to the UK Corporate Governance Code (Code).
+The FRC received over 250 responses from various parties.
+NEDonBoard sent its response on behalf of its members and the community of non-executive directors and board members.

 Director independence and tenure limit

 Proposal around director independence is one of the most contentious point.
 The proposal aims at ensuring effective succession planning and proper composition of board.